How to use this edition

+The index also contains within braces the equivalent PCG chapter number.
 A comparative table of the chapters of this edition and the edition of Menéndez Pidal can be found here.

 Selecting any chapter title will give the user the option to open the relevant transcription or edited text of that chapter.
 The equivalent PCG chapter number is given alongside the new numbering to help with cross-referencing.

 In addition, each of the transcriptions, the edited text and the reader’s text will also be available for download as a single pdf here in due course.
 As all of the materials for the Estoria de Espanna Digital are prepared under Creative Commons licenses, these may be freely used; however, the use of these is contingent on full attribution.